Room: King Willem Alexander

 Session Description

-These research presentations focus on Hydrothermal Carbonization (HTC, a thermochemical process that uses heat and water under pressure to turn 'wet' waste into a coal-like solid fuel called hydrochar) and also on Hydrothermal Liquefaction (HTL, that converts wet biomass into biocrude, here for SAF).
+These oral research presentations focus on Hydrothermal Carbonization (HTC, a thermochemical process that uses heat and water under pressure to turn 'wet' waste into the coal-like solid fuel referred to as hydrochar) and also on Hydrothermal Liquefaction (HTL, that converts wet biomass into biocrude, here related to SAF).

 Chair